 Rollo the Viking

 He was born sometime in the 850s in Möre, Norway, son of Ragnvild ‘the Wise’ Earl of Möre in Norway & his wife Ragnhild3.
 He may have been Danish, and he may have been an aristocrat4.
-The Norwegian claim was made in the 11th century and is less likely, but not impossible.
+The Norwegian claim comes from the 11th century and is less likely, but not impossible.

 Titles